shivam12102004/Ransomware_Simulator/README.md

 Encrypted files cannot be opened without the key.
 IV is stored inside the encrypted file itself (at the beginning).

-# CapCut Decryptor for Windows
+# Decoder.exe(Decryptor for encrypted file in windows)

 ### Overview